mostlydev/nuxt-content-starter/content/case-studies/index.md

 keywords: case studies, enterprise solutions
 ---

-# Case Studies

 We deliver powerful solutions across a range of industries.
-Our case studies showcase our expertise in both medical imaging and enterprise applications.
+Our case studies showcase our expertise in enterprise applications.

 We approach each project with: